mohamedveron/go_app_template/README.md

 |
 ```

-##Guideline for api structure:
+## Guideline for open-api spec file structure:

-1- we have the main spec file here cmd/dsp-server/contracts/dsp-api-specs.yaml
+1- we have the main spec file here cmd/server/contracts/api-specs.yaml
-2- we have a separate directory for all schemas cmd/dsp-server/contracts/schemas, so when u create a new schema u have to create a separate file and add it in cmd/dsp-server/contracts/schemas/_index.yaml.
+2- we have a separate directory for all schemas cmd/server/contracts/schemas, so when u create a new schema u have to create a separate file and add it in cmd/server/contracts/schemas/_index.yaml.
 3- make sure that u reuse existing schemas before u create a new one.
-4- we have a separate directory for all paths cmd/dsp-server/contracts/resources and make sure u add changes in the related directory like (reporting, accounts, etc..).
+4- we have a separate directory for all paths cmd/server/contracts/resources and make sure u add changes in the related directory like (users, accounts, etc..).
 5- all response must follow the same structure, so if u going to return just the id of the created resource u can use the existing resource id schema,
 if u going to return list of items u have to add the list of item inside the data object and reuse meta for pagination attributes.
 6- for new objects u can name the request schema with a request suffix in object name and for response use just the resource name.